amacgregor/allanmacgregor/src/pages/articles/2014-08-06-exploring-hack-part1/index.md

 ---
-title: "Exploring Hack: Building a MicroFramework"
+title: 'Exploring Hack: Building a MicroFramework'
-date: "2014-08-06"
+date: '2014-08-06'
 layout: post
 draft: false
-path: "/posts/exploring-hack-building-a-microframework"
+path: '/posts/exploring-hack-building-a-microframework'
-category: "Programming"
+category: 'Programming'
 tags:
-    - "HHVM"
+  - 'HHVM'
-    - "Programming"
+  - 'Programming'
-    - "HackLang"
+  - 'HackLang'
 description: "So to get started I've decided to build a micro-framework using HACK and HHVM, building a simple microframework should be a challenging enough task to illustrate some of the more interesting features of the language and at the same time it has an achievable goal so we don't end on a never ending development cycle."
 ---

 As a full-time **Magento Developer** I deal with a very specific kind of **PHP** every single day; this can at time get rather boring since rarely one can apply new technologies or programming concepts.
 One of the new languages that keeps grabbing my attention is **HACK**, which is almost identical to **PHP** in terms of syntax but at the same time implements some of the more attractive features from statically typed languages.

 > **Hack** is a language for HHVM that interopates seamlessly with **PHP**.
 The barrier to entry for Hack is low.
 To get started, all that is needed is to
 > generally understand the features that **Hack** provides and how to call the Hack type checker (hh_client invokes the type checker at the command line)